 Table 3's indicators 5a and 5b, which depict debt sustainability in relation to the revenue account, show this.
 In terms of the available financial resources that the government uses to provide public utilities, government revenues as a percentage of GDP demonstrate the significance of the public sector in the economy.
 Increases in revenue receipts as a percentage of GDP (RR/GDP) may be used to pay off debts as long as current government spending stays the same.
 According to this indicator, revenue receipts as a percentage of GDP should increase over time in order for debt to remain manageable.
 However, the ratio for Punjab showed a declining trend with only a slight improvement from phase I to phase II.
-Revenue receipts increased from 12.9% in phase II to 11.67% in phase IV during the post-FRBM period.
+Revenue receipts increased from 12% in phase I to about 13% in phase II as a percentage of GDP.
+This indicator has on average dropped from 12.9% in phase III to 11.67% in phase IV during the post-FRBM period.
 The main causes of Punjab's declining RR/GDP were stagnant revenue generation and a relative decline in state income.
 As a result of the decline in revenue receipts, the government had fewer financial resources and was compelled to borrow money to pay for its expenses.